Noise source identification

 Spherical beamforming systems are supplied as customer‐specified projects.
 A typical system for vehicle interior noise measurements would consist of PULSE measurement and post-processing software for spherical beamforming, LAN‐XI data acquisition hardware including the frame, modules and front panels, a 36 or 50-channel spherical array, plus accessories (for example, a car seat fixture, pistonphone, splitter box, cables, etc.).

-Designed primarily for use in the aerospace and automotive industries, PULSE Reflex Acoustic Camera is a versatile and complete hand-held system for real-time noise source identification in almost any acoustic environment.
+Designed primarily for use in the aerospace and automotive industries, BK Connect Acoustic Camera is a versatile and complete hand-held system for real-time noise source identification in almost any acoustic environment.
 It is capable of stationary and non‐stationary measurements over a wide range of frequencies using both beamforming and acoustic holography.

-Equally suitable for noise source troubleshooting in aircraft cabins and cockpits, Buzz, Squeak and Rattle detection in vehicle cabins; and high-frequency leak detection, this portable system is up and running within 10 seconds of starting PULSE Reflex Array Analysis, showing live maps on video.
+Equally suitable for noise source troubleshooting in aircraft cabins and cockpits, Buzz, Squeak and Rattle detection in vehicle cabins; and high-frequency leak detection, this portable system is up and running within 10 seconds of starting BK Connect Array Analysis, showing live maps on video.

-Using an aim, shoot and measure procedure, the acoustic camera allows you to take, save and share screenshots using the functionality of your tablet; make, save and review video recordings of contour maps using PULSE Reflex Array Analysis; and analyze recordings using PULSE Reflex Core (available separately.)
+Using an aim, shoot and measure procedure, the acoustic camera allows you to take, save and share screenshots using the functionality of your tablet; make, save and review video recordings of contour maps using BK Connect Array Analysis; and analyze recordings using BK Connect applications, according to your test requirements (available separately.)

-PULSE Reflex Acoustic Camera comprises software components PULSE Reflex Array Analysis and PULSE LAN‐XI Multiple Front-end Driver.
+BK Connect Acoustic Camera comprises software components BK Connect Array Analysis and BK Connect Data Viewer and BK Connect Hardware Setup (advanced).
 The hardware component includes a hand‐held array and LAN‐XI data acquisition hardware, which includes the frame, modules and front panels.
 The hardware is delivered in a waterproof case for easy transportation.
-PC and tablet are not included.
+The tablet is optional, and the PC and is not included.

-The system also supports a range of other sliced-wheel arrays and all other planar, irregular arrays as well as a complete set of acoustic mapping and other sound and vibration tools available on the PULSE platform, including the patented Wideband Holography.
+The system also supports a range of other sliced-wheel arrays and all other planar, irregular arrays as well as a complete set of acoustic mapping and other sound and vibration tools available from Brüel & Kjær, including the patented Wideband Holography.

 Finding the source of acoustic phenomena can be accomplished in many ways and often depends on the conditions in which the phenomena occur.
 For many vehicle manufacturers, investing in wind-tunnel measurements is often the only way to recreate real-world conditions for model and mule car testing.
 It is also a good method of validating simulated model data and of investigating the acoustic impact of noise-reduction treatments.